quire-io/guide/_docs/tasklist-10-comments.md

 #### Add emojis

 Add emojis to make your description stand out.
-Type in <kbd>:</kbd> to get emoji cheet sheet or you can copy and paste an emoji from websites like getemoji.com.
+Type in <kbd>:</kbd> to get an emoji cheat sheet or you can copy and paste an emoji from websites like getemoji.com.

 ![add emojis]({{ site.url }}{{ site.baseurl }}/assets/images/comments/quire_emoji.png)